sbdchd/blog/_posts/2024-09-04-from-poetry-to-uv.md

    pywatchman = "^2.0.0"
    ```

-2. set aside any dependencies that install `extras` and remove `python`
+2. Set aside any dependencies that install `extras` and remove `python`

    ```
    pydantic = {extras = ["email"], version = "^2.5.3"}
    ```

-3. update formatting from `poetry` to `uv`
+3. Update formatting from `poetry` to `uv`

    - `recipe-scrapers = "^14.52.0"` becomes `recipe-scrapers~=14.52.0`
    - `python-dotenv = "0.21.0"` becomes `python-dotenv==0.21.0`

-   a little vim to help:
+   A little vim to help:

    ```
    :%s/="^/\~=/g